 Sara Rathner: There are many other options.
 Many people wait until they are married to get the best housewares.
 You need this stuff even if you are young and just starting out.
 Andrew, if you have any household items that you find very useful in your life, give them to your loved ones and help them start their lives.
 You might also agree to pay a certain bill.
 You might offer to pay their internet bills for a certain amount of time.
 This can be a way to help them get started.

 Sean Pyles I’m curious if you would co-sign for Andrew?

 Kim Palmer: Kim Palmer, I am a very risk-averse individual.
 I’m so sorry.
 I would like to explain to my younger relatives that I cannot help them in this way.
-However, I would be happy to help in any other ways.
+However, I’d be happy to help in any other way.
 I’m willing to go apartment hunting along with you.
-Although I might offer to pay another bill, or give you something, I cannot risk my credit score or finances.
+Although I might offer to pay another bill, or give you something else in return, I cannot risk my credit score or finances.
 This scenario sounds risky and I don’t want to co-sign.

 Sara Rathner, I agree.
 I believe it is important to not set yourself on fire in order to keep someone else warm.

 Sara Rathner: Thank you.
 It was not my invention.
 I can’t take credit.
 Andrew, this could have potentially long-lasting ramifications.
 It is possible for a parent to co-sign for their child.
 They already have a house and aren’t looking for a mortgage.
 They are less likely to take on this risk.
 If you are a young adult with a lot going on in your finances, it is important to protect your credit and ensure your financial security.
 You are not financially independent yet, which means you still need to earn income to support your family.
 However, you don’t necessarily have a lot of wealth.
 If you have other ways to help, such as giving them a generous cash gift, donating your time and effort, or taking them shopping at Target to purchase a few housewares, those are great options.
 That’s what I recommend.